Chase Ink Business Unlimited card approval tips ($500 bonus!)

-The Ink Business UnlimitedSM Credit Card is the newest addition to Chase’s lineup of business credit cards.
-It is a no-annual-fee card that earns 1.5% cash back (1.5 Chase Ultimate Rewards points per $1 spent) on all purchases.
-And it has a $500 cash bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases in the first 3 months of account opening!
+The Ink Business UnlimitedSM Credit Card is a no-annual-fee card that earns 1.5% cash back (1.5 Chase Ultimate Rewards points per dollar spent) on all purchases.
+It has a $500 cash bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases in the first three months of account opening.

-And even if your business is brand new or doesn’t yet generate much income, you could still qualify for the card!
+Even if your small business is brand new or doesn’t yet generate much income, you could still qualify for the card.
 You don’t have to be an executive at a large multi-million-dollar corporation to be eligible.
-If you do anything for-profit, like yard maintenance, selling items on eBay, or tutoring, you’re a good candidate to be approved!
+If you do anything for-profit, like yard maintenance, selling items on eBay, or tutoring, you’re a good candidate to be approved.

 We’ll go through some tips you can use to improve your chances of being approved for the Chase Ink Business UnlimitedSM Credit Card.

-With the Chase Ink Business UnlimitedSM Credit Card, you can earn a $500 intro bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases in the first 3 months of account opening.
-But depending on other Chase cards you have, this welcome bonus could be worth much more!
+With the Chase Ink Business UnlimitedSM Credit Card, you can earn a $500 intro bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases in the first three months of account opening.
+But depending on other Chase cards you have, this welcome bonus could be worth much more.